Poland: Birding the Baltic Coast and East in Fall

 Another feature of this coast, and the lakes just inland, are the migrating flocks of shorebirds (waders) present, including scarce species like Spotted Redshank and Purple Sandpiper, we may even stumble across the elusive Jack Snipe.
 Gulls can also move in large numbers here, with highlights being Great Black-backed Gull and Caspian Gull, a species which is very much restricted to eastern Europe.
 We will also check coastal waterways for the dazzling Common Kingfisher and the interesting White-throated Dipper.

-During the tour we will keep a watchful eye out for a range of birds of prey and owls including White-tailed Eagle, Hen Harrier, Western Marsh Harrier, Greater Spotted Eagle, Rough-legged Buzzard, Northern Goshawk, Eurasian Eagle-Owl, and Eurasian Pygmy Owl.
+During the tour we will keep a watchful eye out for a range of birds of prey and owls including White-tailed Eagle, Hen Harrier, Western Marsh Harrier, Greater Spotted Eagle, Rough-legged Buzzard, Eurasian Goshawk, Eurasian Eagle-Owl, and Eurasian Pygmy Owl.

-We will also come across resident and migrating passerines including, European Crested Tit, Hawfinch, Eurasian Penduline Tit, Great Grey Shrike, Willow Tit, Bearded Reedling (Tit), Black Redstart, Brambling, Twite, Eurasian Rock Pipit, and much scarcer species from the east like Red-throated Pipit, Yellow-browed Warbler, and Common (Siberian) Chiffchaff, plus the possibility of something even rarer, maybe Pallas’s Leaf Warbler, or some other eastern gem.
+We will also come across resident and migrating passerines including, European Crested Tit, Hawfinch, Eurasian Penduline Tit, Great Grey Shrike, Willow Tit, Bearded Reedling (Tit), Black Redstart, Brambling, Twite, European Rock Pipit, and much scarcer species from the east like Red-throated Pipit, Yellow-browed Warbler, and Common (Siberian) Chiffchaff, plus the possibility of something even rarer, maybe Pallas’s Leaf Warbler, or some other eastern gem.
 This is a seriously exciting time to be birding in northeastern Europe!

 Finally, we stand a good chance of seeing some of eastern Poland’s special mammals.
 Fall is the best time of year to look for Grey Wolf as they roam around the ancient forests in search of prey.
 Other large mammals here include European Bison, Eurasian Lynx, Moose (Elk), Eurasian Beaver, Eurasian Red Squirrel, and the odd-looking Raccoon Dog.